Home > Outdoor

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-Author and Senior Editor Chris Carter has thrown together his fair share of fires during casual camping trips and survival situations alike all over the world.
-He put over 10 of the best firestarters on the market to the test this past year, and mined the collective knowledge of GearJunkie’s team of bushcraft enthusiasts, to create the streamlined selection you see below.
-He spewed sparks over countless tinder bundles in all sorts of conditions and climates while testing these models, and left no stone unturned in researching the best of the best.
+Author and Senior Editor Chris Carter has thrown together his fair share of fires during camping trips and survival situations alike all over the world.
+He put over a dozen of the best firestarters on the market to the test last year and mined the collective knowledge of GearJunkie’s team of bushcraft enthusiasts to create the selection you see below.
+He spewed sparks over countless tinder bundles in all sorts of conditions and climates while testing these, and left no stone unturned in researching the best of the best.

 The Best Firestarters of 2024